We’re growing, slightly

 - Medium-sized build projects.
 Working as part of a team our typical client might have a couple of web-sites/services, 1,000 or so pages, some bespoke functionality and be marketing-led.
 A little less common, and planned well in advance.

-- Enterprise grade development that might cover tens or hundreds of sites with custom PHP coding, functions and digital services all wrapped in high-availability, scaleable, server hosting.
+- Enterprise grade development that might cover multiple sites with custom PHP coding, functions and digital services all wrapped in high-availability, scaleable, server hosting.
 We don’t have too many of these, but they can get intense at times.

 You’ll need to manage your own time, be responsible for you work, fix your own blunders without complaining and general behave as you would expect from a world-class freelancer.